j2objc-contrib/j2objc-gradle/FAQ.md

 3. Follow the instructions on "Build Phases" (only) [here](http://j2objc.org/docs/Xcode-Build-Rules.html#update-the-build-settings).

 In each case, if the setting has existing values, append the ones above.
+Wherever `shared` appears above, duplicate that value for every J2ObjC project used, including all transitive dependencies.

 ### How do I work with Package Prefixes?